Ryan McGuire shares how FreshBooks became his go-to accounting solution.

 Reports Make It Easier Come Tax Time

 When tax time comes along it’s great being able to generate a detailed report of all the work I invoiced for my accountant.
 This saves me a ton of time and money.
 The FreshBooks Reports center is also super useful when I want to see how my business is performing.
 As a small business owner, it’s always a good idea to know where you stand financially, so you can continue to make the best opportunity decisions.

 With FreshBooks, Accounting Is No Longer Scary

 Being a FreshBooks customer for the last 6 years, I’ve really been able to focus on growing my design business, as well as starting side projects (like Gratisography) along the way.
 I’ve spent significantly less time on accounting which, I’ve got to say, is one of the least exciting parts of running a business.

-For successful startups and small businesses, you’ll find that one of your biggest challenge is learning where to invest your time most effectively.
+For successful startups and small businesses, you’ll find that one of your biggest challenges is learning where to invest your time most effectively.
 I still go through this juggling act each and every day.
-But I’ve found that with FreshBooks, they eliminate the need of me wasting any extra time on accounting because I’m confident in their service and trust them to handle the numbers side of my business.
-With this extra time I can just focus on taking things apart, gluing them back together and sharing my art—not just on my wall—but with the world.
+But I’ve found that with FreshBooks, they eliminate me wasting any extra time on accounting because I’m confident in their service and trust them to handle the numbers side of my business.
+With this extra time, I can just focus on taking things apart, gluing them back together, and sharing my art—not just on my wall—but with the world.

 about the author

 Bells Design—a creative design studio, and Gratisography—a royalty-free image resource filled with pages of whimsical, unique photography.
 When he’s not collaborating with clients or snapping photos, Ryan is cooking up new creative projects or driving his lime green, dinosaur car (yes, it’s a thing).Ryan McGuire is the owner of